tjake/cassandra/guide_8099.md

    been filtered (and make the code cleaner), we transform an `AtomIterator` into a `RowIterator`.
 Both being essentially the same thing, except that a `RowIterator` only return live stuffs.
-Which mean in particular that it's an iterator of `Row` (since an atom is either a row or a range tombstone and we've filtered tombstones).
+Which mean in particular that it's an iterator of `Row` (since an unfiltered is either a row or a range tombstone and we've filtered tombstones).
 Similarly, a `PartitionIterator` becomes a `DataIterator`, which is just an iterator of `RowIterator`.
 3. In the existing code a CQL row deletion involves a range tombstone.
 But as